NREL/BuildingMOTIF/docs/tutorials/model_validation.md

 ```

 The AHU fails validation because it doesn't match the `sz-vav-ahu-control-sequences` requirements.
 Take a look at the first bit of output, which is the official SHACL validation report text format.
-These aren't very understandable but BuildingMOTIF can make this output more interpretable!
+This can be difficult to interpret without a background in SHACL, so BuildingMOTIF provides a more easily understood version of the same information.

 ```{code-cell}
 # SHACL validation report